metricly/hugo-www-site/content/blog/posts/2017/11-15_monitor-aws-govcloud.md

 ![Windows Quick Metrics Filter](https://s3-us-west-2.amazonaws.com/com-netuitive-app-usw2-public/wp-content/uploads/2017/11/Windows-Quick-Metrics-Filter.png)

-Windows Quick Metrics Filter

 And just like that, you'll see statistics for memory and CPU usage already being collected and analyzed.

 ![Monitor Windows WIth Basic Metrics for CPU and Memory Usage](https://s3-us-west-2.amazonaws.com/com-netuitive-app-usw2-public/wp-content/uploads/2017/11/Basic-Metrics-for-CPU-and-Memory-Usage.png)

-Basic Metrics for CPU and Memory Usage
+*Basic Metrics for CPU and Memory Usage*

 Let's navigate over to the Inventory page, and have a look at what other metrics are available.
 A list of all available sources will appear on the left of the screen.
 I had some other AWS resources visible on mine, but was able to identify my particular instance by its AWS name.
 Clicking on it, you'll be able to see a summary of the available metrics, and a link to ***View all Metrics for this Element****.*

 ![Inventory Summary for a Windows Element](https://s3-us-west-2.amazonaws.com/com-netuitive-app-usw2-public/wp-content/uploads/2017/11/Inventory-Summary-for-a-Windows-Element-e1511792005524.png)

-Inventory Summary for a Windows Element
+*Inventory Summary for a Windows Element*

 For a different view of these metrics, let's navigate to the **Dashboards** page.
 You'll observe that you have a new dashboard available called ***Windows Summary***, created by research@metricly.com.
 Let's check it out and see what it displays.

 ![Preconfigured Dashboard for Windows Servers](https://s3-us-west-2.amazonaws.com/com-netuitive-app-usw2-public/wp-content/uploads/2017/11/Preconfigured-Dashboard-for-Windows-Servers.png)

-Preconfigured Dashboard for Windows Servers
+*Preconfigured Dashboard for Windows Servers*

 The default dashboard includes: